What does Monica mean?

 Monica is a very prominent first name for women (#131 out of 4276, Top 3%) and also a very prominent surname for both adults and children (#18607 out of 150436, Top 12%).
 (2000 U.S. Demographics)

-Monnie, Monique, Monika and Mona are the prominent alternative forms of Monica (#538 a year ago) listed in the Top 1000.
-Usage of these girl names reached its highest during 1970-1979 (usage of 0.486%) and is now significantly less (usage 0.0924%, down 81%), with the forms Monica, Mona, Monique and Monika becoming less in vogue.
+Monnie, Monique, Monika and Mona are the prominent alternative forms of Monica (#538 2 years ago) listed in the Top 1000.
+Usage of these relations of Monica was common among parents during 1970-1979 (average #514) and is somewhat less today (#907, down 81%).
 Below is a charted comparison of the usage of Monica and associated names.
 (2014 Birth Statistics)